 Wide Bandwidth Channel Switch element

-The Wide Bandwidth Channel Switch element is included in Channel Switch Announcement frames, as described in 8.5.2.6 (Channel Switch Announcement frame format), and TDLS Channel Switch Request frames, as described in 8.5.13.7 (TDLS Channel Switch Request frame format).
+The Wide Bandwidth Channel Switch element is included for a switch to a channel width of 80 MHz or wider in Channel Switch Announcement frames, as described in 8.5.2.6 (Channel Switch Announcement frame format), Extended Channel Switch Announcement frames, as described in <whatever>, and TDLS Channel Switch Request frames, as described in 8.5.13.7 (TDLS Channel Switch Request frame format).
 The format of the Wide Bandwidth Channel Switch element is shown in Wide Bandwidth Channel Switch element format.